-The Young Friends of the Historical Society of Pennsylvania is a group of young adults between the ages of 21 and 45 who share a common appreciation for history.
-Through a variety of social and educational events, the Young Friends make history fun and relevant in today’s world.
-To join the Young Friends mailing list, e-mail your contact information to Bethany Chisholm at email@example.com
+The Young Friends of the Historical Society of Pennsylvania (HSP) is a group of young adults between the ages of 21 and 45 who share a common appreciation for history.
+Through a variety of social and educational events, the Young Friends make history relevant and engaging in today’s world.
+To join the Young Friends mailing list, e-mail your contact information to Mallory Burgan at firstname.lastname@example.org.

 Why join the Young Friends?

 - Enjoy access to historic documents and records

 - Attend fun, exclusive events

 - Meet new friends who share your interests